Lancashire League (cricket): 1st XI League

-In 2018 the 24 clubs will play each other once only.
-The top 12 teams will form the upper division in 2019 and the bottom 12 teams will form the lower division.
+The league's 22 current member clubs are divided into two divisions.
 Games start out as 50 over matches but if rain affects play they can be reduced to a minimum of 20 overs.
 The method for working out reduced targets is to take 3/4 of the first innings run rate off the first innings score for every over that is lost in the second innings.
 One over is lost for every 7 minutes in the first innings and every 3½ minutes in the second innings.
 The second innings can be less than 20 overs as long as there were more than 20 overs bowled in the first innings and the team batting second believe they can chase the full total posted in the first innings or the team bowling second believe they can bowl their opponents out in the allocated overs.
 If the team batting second get the full total then they win.
 If the team bowling second bowl out the team batting second then they win.
 If neither team does this then it is a No Result.
-For example, Lowerhouse scored 124–7 off their allocated 31 overs.
+For example, Lowerhouse scored 124-7 off their allocated 31 overs.
 Nelson opted to chase 125 for victory off 12 overs.
-They ended up on 82–7 so neither team won and it was a no result.
+They ended up on 82-7 so neither team won and it was a no result.
 10 points are awarded for a win, 7 points for a tie, 3 points for a no result and 2 points for bowling the opposition out.
 Up to 5 bonus points are then awarded to the team who lost.
 If the team that lost bowled second they get 1-point for 5 wickets, 2 for 6 wickets, 3 for 7 wickets, 4 for 8 wickets and 5 for 9 wickets.
 If they batted second they get 1-point for being within 50 runs, 2 points for being within 40 runs, 3 points for being within 30 runs, 4 points for being within 20 runs and 5 points for being within 10 runs.
 1 point is deducted for slow over rate in an innings of more than 40 overs.
 One over is expected to be bowled in 3¾ minutes.
 One bowler may bowl up to 17 overs while no other bowlers may bowl more than 14 overs.

 Worsley Cup

 Every club in the league competes in this knockout tournament with two teams being given a random bye to the second round (there are four rounds in all).
 All games have to be 50 overs and if not completed on the given date have to be continued on weeknights or, if still in the first innings, the following Saturday.
 The first game is generally played on a Sunday and the reserve date is always a Saturday.
-Bowlers can bowl no more than 10 overs each.
+Bowlers can bowl no more than ten overs each.